HyperPotatoNeo/amortized_opt_experiments/README.md

 # amortized_opt_experiments

+Experiments with full and semi-amortized optimization for MPC.

 **TO-DO:**
 - Tune hyperparameters and try to get fully amortized opt model to work
 - Implement efficient way to get optimal action sequences to train fully amortized opt network with mean squared error